miranda-ng/miranda-ng/protocols/Steam/doc/API.md

  - `steamid`
  - `umqid`
- - `message` - id of last message recieved used to check for newer mesages
+ - `message` - id of last message received used to check for newer mesages

 #### Returns ####